simonaco/pbp-serverless/README.md

 For the purpose of this demo we are going to use an Angular application built by [John Papa](https://twitter.com/John_Papa).
 The code for this application is available on Github at [Angular Cosmos DB](https://github.com/johnpapa/angular-cosmosdb).

+You can watch John Papa and I talk about this project in this [Pluralsight course](https://aka.ms/pbp).

 ## Requirements

 1. Install the [Azure Functions for Visual Studio Code](https://aka.ms/vscode-azure-functions) extension